Richest Man on Earth

 "Richest Man on Earth" is a song co-written and recorded by American country music artist Paul Overstreet.
 It was released in April 1990 as the fifth single from his 1989 album Sowin' Love.
 The song reached No. 3 on the Billboard Hot Country Singles & Tracks chart in August 1990.
-It was written by Overstreet and Don Schlitz.
+It was written by Overstreet and Don Schlitz, with A.R.
+Danes.